Surface concentration of transmission eigenfunctions: Introduction

 Let us consider the spectral study of the transmission eigenvalue problem \eqref{eq:trans1}.
 It is clear that $u=v\equiv 0$ are trivial solutions.
 If there exist nontrivial $u\in L^2(D)$ and $v\in L^2(D)$ such that $u-v\in H_0^2(D)$ and the first two equations in \eqref{eq:trans1} are fulfilled, then $\kappa$ is referred to as a transmission eigenvalue and $u, v$ are the corresponding transmission eigenfunctions.
 It is emphasised that in this paper, we are mainly concerned with real transmission eigenvalues, namely $\kappa\in\mathbb{R}_+$, though there exist complex transmission eigenvalues.
 The transmission eigenvalue problem is non-elliptic and non-selfadjoint, and this is partly evidenced by setting $w=u-v$ and verifying that

 which is a fourth-order PDE eigenvalue problem and quadratic in $\lambda=\kappa^2$.
-The following connection of the transmission eigenfunctions with the scattering problem \eqref{transmissionk}--\eqref{eq:f1} shall be a useful observation for our subsequent study. \begin{thm}[\cite{BL2017b}] Suppose that $\kappa\in\mathbb{R}_+$ is a transmission eigenvalue and $u, v\in L^2(D)$ are the associated transmission eigenfunctions to \eqref{eq:trans1}.
-Then for any sufficiently small $\varepsilon>0$, there exists $g_\varepsilon\in L^2(\mathbb{S}^{d-1})$ such that
+The following connection of the transmission eigenfunctions with the scattering problem \eqref{transmissionk}--\eqref{eq:f1} shall be a useful observation for our subsequent study. \begin{thm}[Proposition~4.2, \cite{BL2017b}] Suppose that $\kappa\in\mathbb{R}_+$ is a transmission eigenvalue and $u, v\in L^2(D)$ are the associated transmission eigenfunctions to \eqref{eq:trans1}.
+Then { for any sufficiently small $\varepsilon>0$ (i.e. there exists $\varepsilon_0 > 0$ such that for all $\varepsilon < \varepsilon_0$,)} there exists $g_\varepsilon\in L^2(\mathbb{S}^{d-1})$ such that

-Moreover, if taking $\psi_0=v_{g_\varepsilon}$ in \eqref{transmissionk}, one has $\|\psi_\infty\|_{L^2(\mathbb{S}^{d-1})}\leq C_{V, k}\varepsilon$ and $\|u-\psi\|_{L^2(D)}\leq C_{V,k}\varepsilon$, where $C_{V, k}$ is a positive constant depending only on $V$ and $k$. \end{thm} In the physical setting, $v_{g_\varepsilon}$ is referred to as a Herglotz wave, and Theorem~\ref{eq:r2} states that if $u, v$ are transmission eigenfunctions, they respectively correspond to the total and incident wave fields (restricted in $D$) from a nearly invisible/transparent scattering scenario.
+Moreover, if taking $\psi_0=v_{g_\varepsilon}$ in \eqref{transmissionk}, one has $\|\psi_\infty\|_{L^2(\mathbb{S}^{d-1})}\leq C_{V, \kappa}\varepsilon$ and $\|u-\psi\|_{L^2(D)}\leq C_{V,\kappa}\varepsilon$, where $C_{V, \kappa}$ is a positive constant depending only on $V$ and $\kappa$. \end{thm} In the physical setting, $v_{g_\varepsilon}$ is referred to as a Herglotz wave, and Theorem~\ref{thm:p1} states that if $u, v$ are transmission eigenfunctions, they respectively correspond to the total and incident wave fields (restricted in $D$) from a nearly invisible/transparent scattering scenario.